 Engaging in dishonest or manipulative marketing

-*Unlike FINRA rules, NASAA enforces stricter policies related to borrowing or lending to customers.
+*Unlike FINRA rules, NASAA applies stricter policies on borrowing from or lending to customers.
 In particular, there is no exception for family members.
-Agents generally cannot borrow from anyone, but there is one exception.
-If the client is in the business of lending money (e.g. banks and lending institutions), the agent may take a loan from the customer.
-Additionally, an arrangement may be made to set the customer up with a loan through a margin account at a broker-dealer.
-Last, loans may be made to clients that are affiliates of the broker-dealer (e.g. if the client is the Marketing Director at the firm).
+Agents generally cannot borrow from anyone, but there is one exception: if the client is in the business of lending money (e.g., banks and lending institutions), the agent may take a loan from the customer.
+In addition, an arrangement may be made to set the customer up with a loan through a margin account at a broker-dealer.
+Last, loans may be made to clients that are affiliates of the broker-dealer (e.g., if the client is the Marketing Director at the firm).

 **Broker-dealers maintain custody, not agents.
-Meaning, an agent should never personally take possession of a customer’s assets.
+That means an agent should never personally take possession of a customer’s assets.

-***Selling away occurs when a representative performs a securities transaction outside of their employing firm without disclosing the transaction and/or gaining written approval (from their firm) to perform the transaction.
-For example, an agent helps their friend sell the stock of their small business on the weekend, but does not inform their firm.
+*****Selling away occurs when a representative participates in a securities transaction outside their employing firm without disclosing the transaction and/or obtaining written approval from the firm.
+For example, an agent helps a friend sell stock in a small business on the weekend but does not inform the firm.

-****While agents generally may not share accounts with customers, there is an exception.
-If the employing broker-dealer provides written approval and there’s a written agreement with the customer, the agent may share gains and losses (e.g. participate in a joint account) with a customer.
+****Agents generally may not share accounts with customers, but there is an exception.
+If the employing broker-dealer provides written approval and there is a written agreement with the customer, the agent may share gains and losses (e.g., participate in a joint account) with the customer.

 Unethical practices of investment advisers and IARs

-NASAA rules also describe the various unethical practices of investment advisers and IARs.
-Unlike NASAA rules for broker-dealers and agents, the actions listed in the rule are not differentiated between investment advisers and IARs.
-It’s all one big category of unethical practices:
+NASAA rules also describe unethical practices of investment advisers and IARs.
+Unlike the NASAA rule for broker-dealers and agents, this rule does not separate the list by role; it treats them as one category of unethical practices.

 Making unsuitable recommendations